Poojashreekamalaksha/APIRestAssuredFramework_ATB9X_2025/README.md

 By following these steps, you should be able to successfully install Allure, run your TestNG tests, and generate a comprehensive Allure report for your Java project.

-#### Try these Cases also

-POSTMAN Assignments
- Assignment  1

-Create the Collections for the This Test cases :
+#### Application Flow

 App - Restful Booker with(Auth)

 1. Create a Booking, Update the Booking Name, Get the Booking by Id and verify.
 2. Create a Booking, Delete the Booking with Id and Verify using GET request that it should not exist.
 3. Get an Existing Booking from Get All Bookings Ids , Update a Booking and Verify using GET by id.
 4. Create a BOOKING, Delete It
 5. Invalid Creation - enter a wrong payload or Wrong JSON.